 An ultrasound procedure called transrectal ultrasonography (TRUS) may be used to help the doctor see where to take the needle biopsy.
 Ultrasound is not effective as a diagnostic tool by itself because it cannot differentiate very well between benign inflammations and cancer.

-PSA Levels and Velocity.
 Once cancer is diagnosed, PSA levels may help to determine its extent.
-If PSA levels are lower than 20 ng/mL, it is likely that the cancer has not spread to distant sites.
-PSA levels over 40 ng/mL are a strong indicator that cancer has metastasized (spread elsewhere in the body).
+If PSA levels are lower than 20 ng/mL (20 mcg/L), it is likely that the cancer has not spread to distant sites.
+PSA levels over 40 ng/mL (40 mcg/L) are a strong indicator that cancer has metastasized (spread elsewhere in the body).

-Test for Metastasis.
-If the biopsy indicates cancer, and the PSA is above 20 ng/mL, the doctor will order other tests to determine whether or how far the cancer has spread:
+If the biopsy indicates cancer, and the PSA is above 20 ng/mL (20 mcg/L), the doctor will order other tests to determine whether or how far the cancer has spread:

-Genetic Tests.
-Genetic tests such as the Oncotype DX Prostate Cancer Test may help predict if a cancer is low-risk or if it could become aggressive (fast-growing).
+Genetic tests may help predict if a cancer is low-risk or if it could become aggressive (fast-growing).
 Genetic tests measure the gene activity in prostate tissue tumor samples and can help predict whether the cancer will grow and spread.

 Tests like these may help doctors determine whether or not a man with prostate cancer needs treatment, and could potentially spare low-risk patients from treatments that may do more harm than good.
 However, genetic tests are expensive, their clinical use and overall benefit has not yet been established, and they may not be covered by all insurance plans.